-The Big Dipper is an asterism formed by seven bright stars in the constellation Ursa Major, the Great Bear.
+The Big Dipper is an asterism formed by seven bright stars in the northern circumpolar constellation Ursa Major, the Great Bear.
 It is one of the most recognizable star patterns in the night sky.
-The asterism is well-known in many cultures and goes by many other names, including the Plough, the Great Wagon, Saptarishi, and the Saucepan.
+The asterism is well-known in many cultures and goes by many different names, including the Plough, the Great Wagon, Charles’ Wain, Saptarishi, and the Saucepan.

 In northern latitudes, the Big Dipper is visible throughout the year.
-It is one of the first star patterns we learn to identify, along with Orion’s Belt, Cassiopeia’s W, and the Northern Cross in Cygnus.
+It is one of the first star patterns we learn to identify, along with Orion’s Belt, Cassiopeia’s W, and the Northern Cross in the constellation Cygnus (the Swan).

-Big Dipper (Ursa Major constellation) over Old Faithful geyser, Yellowstone National Park, image: Wikimedia Commons/ Astroval1 (CC BY-SA 4.0)
+Big Dipper (Ursa Major constellation) over Old Faithful geyser, Yellowstone National Park, Wyoming.
+Image credit: Wikimedia Commons/Astroval1 (CC BY-SA 4.0)

 Constellation